How the buyback works

 NCU bookstore staff recommendations

-- If you have any questions, ask a cashier and we'll do our best to recommend whether to buy or keep!
+- Be true to your school!
+Selling books to NCU means more used books for students during the next semester.
+If you have any questions, ask a cashier and we'll do our best to recommend whether to buy or keep!

 Where the New Book Dollar Goes